benjamin-summers/cdn-delivery-wp-plugin/README.md

 # cdn-delivery-wp-plugin
-use shortcodes to add a variety of stylesheets and scripts to your pages and posts
+use these shortcodes to add a variety of stylesheets and scripts to your pages and posts

 this is version 1.0